lprichar/EasyLayout.Forms/README.md

 # EasyLayout.Forms
 EasyLayout.Forms makes it easier to read, write, and maintain relative layouts in Xamarin Forms.
 It's a port of [EasyLayout.Droid](https://github.com/lprichar/EasyLayout.Droid) which is a port of Frank Krueger's EasyLayout (https://gist.github.com/praeclarum/6225853) for iOS.

-## Sample Project
+## What Is It

+For getting started read [Introducing EasyLayout for Xamarin.Forms: For Concise, Maintainable & Fast Programmatic UI's](http://www.leerichardson.com/2017/05/introducing-easylayout-for-xamarinforms.html).

-The best place to get started is to take a look at the [sample project](https://github.com/lprichar/EasyLayout.Forms/blob/master/EasyLayout.Sample/EasyLayout.Sample/MainPage.cs).
+After that take a look at the [sample project](https://github.com/lprichar/EasyLayout.Forms/blob/master/EasyLayout.Sample/EasyLayout.Sample/Views/LayoutExamplePage.cs).

 ![Sample Project Screenshot](SampleProject.PNG)